 These are only a few causes of night sweats.
 There are more, so contact your doctor if yours is not already known and isn’t mentioned here.
 If you start to experience night sweats in addition to any type of rapid weight loss, localized pain, cough, or diarrhea, a doctor’s visit may be in order.
 Also, if you start to have these symptoms long after the age of menopause has passed, give your doctor a call.

 Looking for more tips on upgrading your sleep?
-Find more recommendations and tips on our sleep hub.
+Learn about the benefits of memory foam pillows.
+Also, find more recommendations and tips on our sleep hub.